 Come skate with us!
 The Oak Bay Figure Skating Club welcomes skaters of all ages and all skill levels.

-To enroll in the Junior program, skaters must be working on CanSkate badge Level 6 or 7.
-They may also be working on the Preliminary level tests, but will not have yet completed one full year in the Junior program.
+To enroll in the Junior program, skaters must be working on CanSkate badge Level 4 to 6.
+They will also be working on StarSkate, but will not have yet completed one full year in the Junior program.

 The Junior Program runs twice a week for one hour.
 During this time skaters are rotated between coaches in 15 minute intervals.
 The last 15 minutes of each session is given to the skaters as supervised free time.

-Extra lessons can be arranged through the Junior Coordinator, who will speak with an appropriate coach.
+Junior skaters have the option of booking private lessons to supplement their group instruction.
+To inquire about or set up private lessons click here.
 Parents will be billed directly by that coach for instruction time.
 Payment for extra ice will be to the club.